zaidaziz86/GA-Capstone-Projet/README.md

 ### Model Selection and Performance

 With four years of hourly wind data provided by the US Energy Information Administration.
 I created four models to forecast the next month of wind power generation.
-These models included: A ARIMA models which I chose the p, d, q.
-An Auto-ARIMA model, FB Prophet, FB Prophet with Hyper-parameters.
+These models included: An ARIMA model which I chose the p, d, q, an Auto-ARIMA model, FB Prophet, FB Prophet with parameters.
 Results are show below.

 | Model | #1 ARIMA | #2 Auto-ARIMA| #3 Prophet (baseline)| #4 Prophet (Seasonality)|
 |:-----:| :-----:| :-----: | :-----:| :-----: |